|

 unexpected foal colours regardless of the owners.
 These are the ones I

-be from the Houlland Stud on Shetland.
 Many strange coloured foals descend

 not knowing what the basic colour might be where it occurs. |